 New Student Orientation

-At New Student Orientation (NSO), you will visit your campus to meet with campus personnel, develop educational goals, become familiar with campus resources, and schedule courses to put your academic plan into action.
-For University Park students, New Student Orientation is a two-day program.
+All new first-year students to Penn State must participate in New Student Orientation (NSO).
+At NSO, you will visit your campus to meet with faculty and staff, begin to develop academic and co-curricular goals, become familiar with campus resources, and schedule courses for your first semester to begin putting your academic plan into action.
+NSO is a three step process:

 - Complete your Educational Planning Survey